 It’s thought that two in every ten adults in the UK experience hearing loss.
-However there are many easily detectable signs to catch it early.
-These include:
+There are many easily detectable signs to identify this.

 Your appointment will last between 1 to 1.5 hours.
-Firstly we will discuss your hearing with you, we may ask questions about your lifestyle and health.
-This will help us understand possible causes of any hearing problems.
+Firstly I will discuss your hearing with you, I may ask questions about your lifestyle and health.
+This will help me understand the possible causes of any hearing problems.
 The consultation structure is normally:

-We will examine the outside of your ears first, then we will look in your ears with a light checking the health of your ear canal and ear drum.
+I will examine the outside of your ears first, then I will look in your ears with a light checking the health of your ear canal and eardrum.

-We will measure what are the faintest sounds you can hear in a quiet environment through headphones.
-You will have to press a button every time you hear a beep or tone.
+I will measure what are the faintest sounds you can hear in a quiet environment through headphones.
+You will have to press a button or raise your hand every time you hear a beep or tone.
 The sounds start off louder and decrease gradually until they are very faint.
-This will tell us if your hearing is within normal range or in the case of a hearing loss, what type and what level of hearing loss is present.
+This will tell me if your hearing is within the normal range or in the case of a hearing loss, what type and what level of hearing loss is present.

 The audiometric procedure involves the following tests;